bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the console.log within the funtion that is returned uses closure.
+It looks oustide of its function scope to retrieve the name parameter
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is always the same as set on the variable 'dans roll' The dice number is the thing that always changes
 c.
 What is the lexical scope of `newRoll`?
+the lexical scope lies withing the function that was returned.

 ### Task 3 - Stretch Goals